-Over 6,000 security executives, analysts, hackers, academics, and government staffers from 140 countries flocked to the Mandalay Bay Convention Center in Las Vegas, while another 14,600 logged into the virtual platform for Black Hat USA 2021.
+Over 6,000 security executives, analysts, hackers, academics, and government staffers from 140 countries flocked to the Mandalay Bay Convention Center in Las Vegas, while 14,600 logged into the virtual platform for Black Hat USA 2021.

 Now in its 24th year, the conference presented a unique hybrid experience after a pandemic-forced hiatus.
 In-person attendance was down, but spirits were high as security professionals eagerly returned to networking and learning about the latest cybersecurity research, threats, trends, and technologies.

 Black Hat founder Jeff Moss (@thedarktangent) kicked off the conference without his signature sparkly shoes.
 After dedicating a moment of silence to the passing of two great minds—former Qualys CEO Philippe Courtot and security researcher Dan Kaminsky—he urged the audience to work together to address cybersecurity challenges in the same way present-day doctors help mitigate COVID-19.